-- Result: half circle of corn is essentially fully irrigated, but for grain sorghum - One watering to establish stand (late June) - ☑ Before corn is finished, a possible second water ~4 weeks after planting in advance of growing point differentiation (increase spikelet & seeds per spikelet set) - #Grain sorghum maturity by ~Oct.
-10 (this is close to early freezes) with potential of Sept. rainfall assisting yield - Modest population for grain sorghum to better prepare the crop to wait until after corn irrigation is completed
+- Result: half circle of corn is essentially fully irrigated, but for grain sorghum - One watering to establish stand (late June) - Before corn is finished, a possible second water ~4-5 weeks after planting in advance of growing point differentiation (increase spikelet & seeds per spikelet) - Grain sorghum maturity by ~Oct.
+7 (this is close to early freezes, and about 2 weeks of the average first 32°F) with potential of Sept. rainfall assisting yield - Modest population for grain sorghum to better prepare the crop to wait until after corn irrigation is completed - To reduce fall temp & maturity concern, plant a medium-early about the same time